irving-qin/model-quantization/doc/detectron2.md

   - [optional] Import custom pretrained backbone

     If custom backbone is pretrained on imagenet classification.
 Import the weight parameters to detection project.
-Script:
+For example, if taking the pytorch ResNet (rather than MSRA ResNet) as the backbone, run script:

     ```
     cd /workspace/git/model-quantization